Mechanical Engineering Bachelor's Degree

 Be Career-Ready

-When you graduate with a bachelor's degree in mechanical engineering from Michigan Tech, you'll be well prepared to transition directly to an entry-level job in industry.
-Our degree provides excellent preparation for law school, as well.
+Graduate with a bachelor's degree in mechanical engineering from Michigan Tech.
+You will be well prepared to transition to an entry-level job in industry.
+Our degree provides excellent preparation for graduate school.
 An advanced degree is desirable for mechanical engineering research positions.
-Considering an advanced degree?
-Explore our graduate education options.

 • Automotive engineer